 Moving on, we have now reached the Cabanas, which will be our last stop before reaching Gran Destino and making it back full circle to El Centro.

-The Cabanas are my favorite section of Disney’s Coronado Springs.
-I personally like this village for several reasons.
+The Cabanas are my personal favorite section of Disney’s Coronado Springs.
+I like this village for several reasons.
 One is because the leisure pool has a great laundry area.
 Due to the layout of the Cabana village, you’ll more than likely be within proximity to it, which is another bonus.

 Other than my Tower stay, the last three times I’ve stayed at Disney’s Coronado Springs Resort, I requested the Cabana section.
 If you look at the map, you can get an idea of why it has so many things going for it location-wise.